-- Marketing materials, such as signs, banners, and business cards
+- Marketing collateral, such as signs, banners, business cards and website

-After you have a sense of your startup costs, you can develop a business plan for the first five years of your business.
-This process helps you to project how much money you expect to make and on what timeline.
-It also tells you how much you expect to spend.
-The U.S. Small Business Administration has a very helpful guide on how to write a business plan if you want to start crunching the numbers and doing a market analysis.
+After you have a sense of costs, start a business plan for the first five years of your business.
+Project how much money you expect to make and on what timeline, and how much you can expect to spend.
+The U.S. Small Business Administration has a helpful guide (and template) to walk you through writing a business plan.

 Letting people know you’re ready to work is crucial to establishing your presence and attracting customers.

 Most small business owners gain their initial traction through word-of-mouth marketing.
 Ask your first clients to review your services online and to tell their friends about you.
 Positive reviews and personal recommendations can significantly boost your credibility and help you get new customers.

 For HVAC professionals, the Small Business Administration’s marketing materials help you highlight your business's competitive advantages and help you promote your work to clients in need.